 The bottom line

-Anticipatory grief is the grief you may feel for a loved one with a terminal illness or dementia.
+Anticipatory grief is the grief you may feel for the impending death of a loved one with a terminal illness or dementia.
 While they are still a part of your life, you grieve the future where they’re gone.
 It’s complicated because you’re in an in-between, uncertain state.
 When you recognize anticipatory grief and take steps to cope with it, you’re better able to deal with it — and the upcoming loss—in a positive way.

 Need help dealing with anticipatory grief?